simon-smart88/disagapp/README.md

 - Land use: The percentage of land covered by different classes of land use.
 Provided by the Copernicus programme
 - Nighttime lights: Satellite imagery of the intensity of nighttime lights.
 Provided by NASA via `{blackmarbler}` developed by the World Bank
 - Distance to water: The distance to surface water.
 Provided by ESRI using data from USGS and ESA
+- Population density: Population density provided by Worldpop
 - Upload covariates: Upload your own covariates in the `.tif` format

 ### Aggregation - load an aggregation raster (`agg`)
-- Population density: Population data provided by Worldpop
+- Population count: Population counts provided by Worldpop
+- Land use: The percentage of land covered by different classes of land use.
+Provided by the Copernicus programme
 - Upload aggregation: Upload your own aggregation raster in the `.tif` format
 - Uniform: Generate a uniform aggregation raster